Christ Covenant Church

 Is immersion necessary or required by God?
 (Answer: No. While baptism by immersion is valid, it is irregular from a biblical perspective.
 Baptism is rightly administered by pouring or sprinkling.)

 Is Mormon baptism a valid Christian baptism?
 (Answer: No — They are not even Christians.
-They do not hold to the historic orthodox faith expressed in the ecumenical creeds regarding the nature of Christ.)
+Example: They do not hold to the historic orthodox faith as expressed in the ecumenical creeds regarding the nature of Jesus Christ.)

 Is rebaptism ever necessary?
 (Answer: It depends.
 If a person was “baptized” in a sect or cult, and/or with an element other than water, and/or without the triune name of God — Yes.
 But, technically, that is not a re-baptism.)

 Is Roman Catholic baptism a valid Christian baptism?
 (Answer: Yes.
-Even though some other doctrines and practices of the Roman Catholic faith are not valid, RC baptism is administered by an ordained minister, with water, in the Name of the triune God.)
+Even though some other doctrines and practices of the Roman Catholic faith are not valid or true, RC baptism is administered by an ordained minister, with water, in the Name of the triune God.)

 Is sprinkling three times in the triune name of God permissible?
-(Answer: Yes.)
+(Answer: Yes.
+BUt not required.)

 Is it proper for an unordained person — like a friend or family member — to administer baptism?
 (Answer: No. It is highly irregular and improper.
 Such practices should not be encouraged.
 As to the Scriptures teach, only properly ordained ministers of the word administered baptism.
 See the Book of Acts for many examples.)

 Is a person automatically born again and saved the moment they are baptized?
 (Answer: No. A person is born again from above whenever the Spirit determines to give them new birth, new heart, and new life.
 This may happen before, during, or after baptism.
 The Spirit blows when and where he pleases.)

 Is baptism a sinner’s / man’s pledge and promise to God or is it God’s pledge and promise to a sinner / man?
 (Answer: Baptism is God’s promise and pledge to us.
 Christian baptism is top down, not bottom up.)